StereoKit/StereoKit/docs/Pages/Reference/Mesh/GenerateSphere.md

 |RETURNS: [Mesh]({{site.url}}/Pages/Reference/Mesh.html)|A sphere mesh, pre-sized to the given diameter, created by sphereifying a subdivided cube!
 UV coordinates are taken from the initial unspherified cube.|

-## Description
-Generates a sphere mesh, pre-sized to the given diameter, created by sphereifying a subdivided cube!
-UV coordinates are taken from the initial unspherified cube.

 ## Examples